Boyfriend Material: Reception

 Entertainment Weekly, Business Insider, and Bustle all named Boyfriend Material one of the Best Romance Novels of 2020.
+New York Public Library listed it as one of the Best Books of 2020.
 The novel was nominated for the Goodreads Choice Award for Best Romance, coming in fifth place.

 A Publishers Weekly review called it "a triumph" and said that "Hall breathes new life into the fake dating trope with this effervescent queer rom-com."

 Olivia Waite, from The New York Times, called the series, "...terrifically funny.
 Not just tonally upbeat in the way of many so-called rom-coms, but text-your-friends, chortle-'til-you-cry funny."

 Sequels

 The novel's sequel, titled Husband Material, was released in August 2022.
-A third novel, entitled Father Material, will be released in March 2026, completing the trilogy.
+A third novel, entitled Father Material, will be released in June 2026, completing the trilogy.

 10 Things That Never Happened, a spin-off novel following different characters, including one who was introduced in Husband Material, was released in October 2023.
+There is a second spin-off novel with the working title Material World Book 2 and an unknown release date "featuring Tyler from Husband Material."